VSpaceCode/vspacecode.github.io/docs/whichkey/extra.md

 ## Display menu with a delay

-You can set `whichkey.delay` in `settings.json` to value in millisecond to delay the display of the menu.
+You can set `whichkey.delay` in `settings.json` to a value in milliseconds to delay the display of the menu.

 ## Display menu items alphabetically